erjank/teaching/motivation.md

 *indifference*, and *unfairness*.
-Unpredictability demotivates people because if there's no reliable connection between what they do and what outcome they achieve, there's no reason for them to try to do anything[^1].
+Unpredictability demotivates people because if there's no reliable connection between what they do and what outcome they achieve, there's no reason for them to try to do anything.
 If learners believe that the instructor or the educational system doesn't care about them or the lesson, they won't care either.
 And if people believe the class is unfair, they will also be demotivated, even if it is unfair in their favor (because consciously or unconsciously they will worry that they will some day find themselves in the group on the losing end [[Wilkinson2011](biblio.md#wilkinson-pickett-spirit-level)]).

+> **Learning Not to Try**
+>
+> In extreme situations, learners may developed [learned
+> helplessness]: when repeatedly subjected to negative feedback that
+> they have no way to escape, they may learn not to even try to escape
+> when they could.

 Here are some quick ways to demotivate your learners: